Eben60/PackageMaker.jl/docs/src/index.md

 Therefore: If you typed a name of some package into the "Packages to add to your project" field - think about going to the package's source page to give it a star.

 ## Changelog

+### Release 1.3.0

+_2025-05-06_

+- Added option to delete saved configurations.
+- Added more tests.

 ### Release 1.2.0